Upstart Kings go for season sweep against touted Bruins

 And the challenges won’t end there.

 After the Kings host the Bruins, they visit the Pacific Division-leading Vegas Golden Knights on Saturday and then come home for four games.
-Among the visitors will be the Edmonton Oilers, New Jersey Devils and another from the Stars.
+Among the visitors will be the Edmonton Oilers, New Jersey Devils and the Stars again.

 “This string of games right now, every night is a big battle,” McLellan said.
 “I think if we start thinking about big numbers and chunks, it’s not going to do us any good.
 One at a time.”